 Sea turtles were overfished almost into extinction early last century.
 They are endangered and cannot be legally imported for shells, foods or otherwise.

-Overfishing this beautiful shelled Queen Conch caused a threat to the overall population.
+Overfishing the beautiful shelled Queen Conch caused a threat to the overall population.
 Importing as been banned in the U.S. since 2003.

-This is the little bird people feel so guilty to eat they cover their heads with a napkin.
+Some people feel so guilty eating this little bird that they cover their heads with a napkin.
 It is a delicate songbird that is illegal to bring into the U.S. Other countries have made it illegal to sell or poach die to a 30 percent dip in population early in this century.

 Banned specifically by state are a few more items: